PhictionalOne/espanso-custom-packages/greek-letters-full/README.md

 Solution was to append the greek-letter-triggers with another `:`.

 Also I somethimes forgot the letter corresponding to the symbol.
-So I decided to put full-length aliases in as well.
-But not for all *Oops* ¯\_(ツ)_/¯
+So I decided to include @Su-Well's Greek Letters with the same modification as above.

 # Usage